Private Nuisance (Qld)

 Examples of specific private nuisances

-Public nuisance offences are many and varied.
+Private nuisance offences are many and varied.
 Some examples involve trees, health risks, pets and residential noise.

 Encroaching trees can constitute a private nuisance if they interfere with a property occupier’s enjoyment and use of land.
 Damages may be available if a person can prove a nuisance tree caused damage to a property.
 The Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 provides that tree maintenance is the responsibility of the tree keeper but that a neighbour has a right to lop branches and roots to the boundary if a tree is affecting their property.